janaom/GCP-DE-project-uber-etl-pipeline/README.md

 # GCP Data Engineering project

 In this project you will analize the [TLC Trip Record Data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
 Trip records include fields capturing pick-up and drop-off dates/times, pick-up and drop-off locations, trip distances, itemized fares, rate types, payment types, and driver-reported passenger counts.
-The NYC TLC provides trip records for yellow taxis, green taxis, for-hire vehicles (such as Uber and Lyft) from 2009-present.
-For any questions about fields names check `data_dictionary_trip_records_yellow.pdf`.
+To understand the data and its fields, please refer to the data dictionary provided by the TLC (`data_dictionary_trip_records_yellow.pdf`).

-We will use:
+In this project, we will utilize various technologies and tools to analyze the TLC Trip Record Data:

-  - Google Cloud Storage
+    Cloud Storage 🪣 We will leverage Cloud Storage to store and manage the trip record data.
+Cloud Storage provides a scalable and reliable storage solution for large datasets.

-  - Compute Engine
+    Mage 🧙‍♂️ Mage will be used for Extract, Transform, Load (ETL) processes.
+Mage is an alternative to Airflow and will help us efficiently extract data from the source, apply transformations, and load it into our target data warehouse.

-  - Mage
+    BigQuery 🔍 We will use BigQuery as our data warehouse for storing and querying the transformed trip record data.
+BigQuery offers powerful analytical capabilities and allows for fast and scalable data analysis.

-  - BigQuery
+    Looker📈 Looker will be our business intelligence and data visualization platform.
+It will enable us to create interactive dashboards, explore the data, and derive meaningful insights from the TLC trip record data.

-  - Looker
+Additionally, it is important to note that one of the main purposes of this project is to gain familiarity with the Mage tool.
+Mage provides an alternative approach to Airflow for managing ETL workflows and will be the primary tool used for orchestrating the data pipeline in this project.

 ![image](https://github.com/janaom/GCP-DE-project-uber-etl-pipeline/assets/83917694/6cada155-6df3-4497-8410-ab0d9f4d0b09)